brigaldies/GettingAndCleaningData/codebook.md

-tBodyGyroMagstd | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude standard deviation tBodyGyroJerkMagmean | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude jerk mean tBodyGyroJerkMagstd | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude jerk standard deviation fBodyAccmeanX | By activity and subject-grouped **mean** of the frequency-domain X-dimension body acceleration mean fBodyAccmeanY | By activity and subject-grouped **mean** of the frequency-domain Y-dimension body acceleration mean fBodyAccmeanZ | By activity and subject-grouped **mean** of the frequency-domain Z-dimension body acceleration mean fBodyAccstdX | By activity and subject-grouped **mean** of the frequency-domain X-dimension body acceleration standard deviation fBodyAccstdY | By activity and subject-grouped **mean** of the frequency-domain Y-dimension body acceleration standard deviation fBodyAccstdZ | By activity and subject-grouped **mean** of the frequency-domain Z-dimension body acceleration standard deviation fBodyAccJerkmeanX | By activity and subject-grouped **mean** of the frequency-domain X-dimension body acceleration jerk mean fBodyAccJerkmeanY | By activity and subject-grouped **mean** of the frequency-domain Y-dimension body acceleration jerk mean fBodyAccJerkmeanZ | By activity and subject-grouped **mean** of the frequency-domain Z-dimension body acceleration jerk mean fBodyAccJerkstdX | By activity and subject-grouped **mean** of the frequency-domain X-dimension body acceleration jerk standard deviation fBodyAccJerkstdY | By activity and subject-grouped **mean** of the frequency-domain Y-dimension body acceleration jerk standard deviation fBodyAccJerkstdZ | By activity and subject-grouped **mean** of the frequency-domain Z-dimension body acceleration jerk standard deviation fBodyGyromeanX | By activity and subject-grouped **mean** of the frequency-domain X-dimension body angular velocity mean fBodyGyromeanY | By activity and subject-grouped **mean** of the frequency-domain Y-dimension body angular velocity mean fBodyGyromeanZ | By activity and subject-grouped **mean** of the frequency-domain Z-dimension body angular velocity mean fBodyGyrostdX | By activity and subject-grouped **mean** of the frequency-domain X-dimension body angular velocity standard deviation fBodyGyrostdY | By activity and subject-grouped **mean** of the frequency-domain Y-dimension body angular velocity standard deviation fBodyGyrostdZ | By activity and subject-grouped **mean** of the frequency-domain Z-dimension body angular velocity standard deviation fBodyAccMagmean | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude mean fBodyAccMagstd | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude standard deviation fBodyBodyAccJerkMagmean | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude jerk mean
+tBodyGyroMagstd | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude standard deviation tBodyGyroJerkMagmean | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude jerk mean tBodyGyroJerkMagstd | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude jerk standard deviation fBodyAccmeanX | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration mean fBodyAccmeanY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration mean fBodyAccmeanZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration mean fBodyAccstdX | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration standard deviation fBodyAccstdY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration standard deviation fBodyAccstdZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration standard deviation fBodyAccJerkmeanX | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration jerk mean fBodyAccJerkmeanY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration jerk mean fBodyAccJerkmeanZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration jerk mean fBodyAccJerkstdX | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration jerk standard deviation fBodyAccJerkstdY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration jerk standard deviation fBodyAccJerkstdZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration jerk standard deviation fBodyGyromeanX | By activity and subject-grouped **mean** of the frequency-domain X-axis body angular velocity mean fBodyGyromeanY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body angular velocity mean fBodyGyromeanZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body angular velocity mean fBodyGyrostdX | By activity and subject-grouped **mean** of the frequency-domain X-axis body angular velocity standard deviation fBodyGyrostdY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body angular velocity standard deviation fBodyGyrostdZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body angular velocity standard deviation fBodyAccMagmean | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude mean fBodyAccMagstd | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude standard deviation fBodyBodyAccJerkMagmean | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude jerk mean